Demographics of Philadelphia: Japanese

+Korean

+In 2008 about 15,000 ethnic Koreans lived in the Philadelphia area.
+In a period prior to 2008 a Koreatown around Olney, Philadelphia developed.
+By 2008 the spread of businesses went further north, onto Cheltenham Avenue.
+An H Mart and other businesses opened in Elkins Park.
+There were also Korean restaurants in Upper Darby, Cherry Hill, New Jersey, and in Montgomery County, including in Blue Bell.

+By 2018 Korean restaurants began to open in Center City.

+Vietnamese

 Native Americans

 About 13,000 Philadelphians identified as Native American on the 2010 census.
 What is now the Philadelphia region is the ancestral territory of the Lenni Lenape, but by the mid-19th century violence and fraudulent land purchases had driven most of them out of Pennsylvania and the 21st century Native American community includes members of many other nations as well.

+Romani

+Some Macedonian Romani people live in Philadelphia.

 Religion

 Christianity is the dominant religion in the city of Philadelphia.
 According to a 2014 study by the Pew Research Center, 68% of the population of the city identified themselves as Christians.
 The majority of the population is Protestant, with the various Protestant and non-Catholic Christian denominations combined make up a majority of the Christian population at approximately 42% of the city's population; however, the largest single Christian denomination is Roman Catholic, at 26%.
 Metropolitan Philadelphia's Jewish population, the sixth largest in the United States, was estimated at 206,000 in 2001.
-There is also a significant Eastern Orthodox population.
-The greater Philadelphia area is home to one of the largest Lutheran communities in the United States (the largest on the East Coast).

 Many other religions have arrived, including Islam and Hinduism.
 With immigration from the Middle East, the Horn of Africa, Pakistan, Bangladesh and India, these two religions have increased their presence.
 The largest concentrations of Muslims and Hindus live in the Northeast and North parts of the city, Center City, West Philadelphia, and sprawling into the nearby suburbs.

 The Muslim African American community in Philadelphia has grown substantially over the last decade.
 According to several statistics, Philadelphia has surpassed Detroit and New York City to become the American metropolitan area with the highest proportion of Muslims.

 Religions with less numerous adherents can also be found.
 There are pockets of Buddhists in Center City, Chinatown, Northeast Philly, and other neighborhoods with significant Asian American populations.
 There are Caribbean and African traditional religions in North and West Philadelphia.
 These numbers are also growing.
 Historically the city has strong connections to The Religious Society of Friends, Unitarian Universalism, and Ethical Culture, all of which continue to be represented in the city.
 The Friends General Conference is based in Philadelphia.
 African diasporic religions are popular in Hispanic and Caribbean communities in North and West Philadelphia.